-Emergency Notifications Timely Warnings Who Gets Notified Entire campus and/or affected area Entire campus Triggering Incident Any situation thought to represent an Clery reportable crimes which present a immediate threat to the safety of the campus serious and ongoing threat to the Campus community Community Timeline for Sending a Message As soon as first responders confirm a When it's determined that a Clery significant emergency or dangerous situations reportable crime has occurred and meets exists the above criteria Communication & Updates College Website, District Wide Emergency Notification System, Opt-in Text Messaging, Emergency Notification Towers and Wall Mounted Phones, Electronic Signs on Campus, and Campus Entrance Media Communications
+Emergency Notifications Timely Warnings Who Gets Notified Entire campus and/or affected area Entire campus Triggering Incident Any situation thought to represent an Clery reportable crimes which present a immediate threat to the safety of the campus serious and ongoing threat to the Campus community Community Timeline for Sending a Message As soon as first responders confirm a When it is determined that a Clery significant emergency or dangerous situations reportable crime has occurred and meets exists the above criteria Communication & Updates College Website, District Wide Emergency Notification System, Opt-in Text Messaging, Emergency Notification Towers and Wall Mounted Phones, Electronic Signs on Campus, and Campus Entrance Media Communications

-PRIMARY Primary Message Backup Message Creator Authority to Primary Message Backup Message METHODS Creator Approve/Send Sender Sender Mass Email of Police Palomar College Police Department Sergeant; or their designee; or, Any trained member of Communications, Marketing and Public Affairs Office can create the message if the Palomar Police Department is engaged in an active incident dispatcher, If time does not Public Information Officer, Palomar College Police Department Information Services Director; or their designee InformaCast Notification System (Text/Voice/ Email, and Audible Notification) Public Information Officer, (templates) Palomar College Police Department Chief of Police or Dispatch Coordinator Palomar College Police Department Sergeant; or Dispatcher Police officer on duty, sergeant, or dispatcher, If time does not permit, the primary or backup creator/sender can proceed.
-Palomar College Police Dispatch Center Information Services Director; or their designee SECONDARY Primary Message Backup Message Creator Authority to Primary Message Backup Message METHODS Creator Approve/Send Sender Sender Digital Signage Public Information Officer; or their designee Any trained member of Communications, Marketing and Public Affairs Office can create the message if the Palomar Police Department is engaged in an active incident Public Information Officer; or their designee Public Information Officer, or; their designee Information Services Director; or their designee Social Media Platforms Public Information Officer; or their designee Any trained member of Communications, Marketing and Public Affairs Office can create the message if the Palomar Police Department is engaged in an active incident Public Information Officer; or their designee Public Information Officer, or; their designee Communications, Marketing and Public Affairs Office designee College Website Public Information Officer; or their designee Any trained member of Communications, Marketing and Public Affairs Office can create the message if the Palomar Police Department is engaged in an active incident Public Information Officer; or their designee Public Information Officer, or; their designee Communications, Marketing and Public Affairs Office designee Face-to-Face Communication Palomar College Police Department Chief Palomar College Police Department Sergeant; or their designee Police Sergeant; or on duty officer Palomar College Police Department Officers In cases of emergency due to a natural disaster; facilities and essential workers
+PRIMARY Primary Message Backup Message Creator Authority to Primary Message Backup Message METHODS Creator Approve/Send Sender Sender Mass Email Public Information Officer, Palomar College Police Department Chief of Police Palomar College Police Department Sergeant; or their designee; or, Any trained member of Communications, Marketing and Public Affairs Office can create the message if the Palomar Police Department is engaged in an active incident Police officer on duty, sergeant, or dispatcher, If time does not permit, the primary or backup creator/sender can proceed.
+Officer, Palomar College Police Department Information Services Director; or their designee InformaCast Notification System (Text/Voice/ Email, and Audible Notification) Public Information Officer, Palomar College Police Department Chief of Police or Dispatch Coordinator Palomar College Police Department Sergeant; or Dispatcher Police officer on duty, sergeant, or dispatcher, If time does not permit, the primary or backup creator/sender can proceed.
+Center Information Services Director; or their designee SECONDARY METHODS Primary Message Creator Backup Message Creator Authority to Approve/Send Primary Message Sender Backup Message Sender Digital Signage Public Information Officer; or their designee Any trained member of Communications, Marketing and Public Affairs Office can create the message if the Palomar Police Department is engaged in an active incident Public Information Officer; or their designee Public Information Officer, or; their designee Information Services Director; or their designee Social Media Platforms Public Information Officer; or their designee Any trained member of Communications, Marketing and Public Affairs Office can create the message if the Palomar Police Department is engaged in an active incident Public Information Officer; or their designee Public Information Officer, or; their designee Communications, Marketing and Public Affairs Office designee College Website Public Information Officer; or their designee Any trained member of Communications, Marketing and Public Affairs Office can create the message if the Palomar Police Department is engaged in an active incident Public Information Officer; or their designee Public Information Officer, or; their designee Communications, Marketing and Public Affairs Office designee Face-to-Face Communication Palomar College Police Department Chief Palomar College Police Department Sergeant; or their designee Police Sergeant; or on duty officer Palomar College Police Department Officers In cases of emergency due to a natural disaster; facilities and essential workers